Disease/Disorder

 History

-Many of the symptoms of OH occur as a result of cerebral hypoperfusion.10 These include dizziness, light-headedness, loss of consciousness, impaired concentration, and visual disturbances such as blurred vision, scotoma, tunnel vision, or color defects.
+Many of the symptoms of OH occur as a result of cerebral hypoperfusion.9 These include dizziness, light-headedness, loss of consciousness, impaired concentration, and visual disturbances such as blurred vision, scotoma, tunnel vision, or color defects.
 Pallor or auditory deficits may also occur.
 Sometimes symptoms may be nonspecific, for example generalized weakness, lethargy, or nausea.
 A suboccipital/paracervical headache (aka “coat hanger headache”) may be a manifestation of hypoperfusion of continuously active paracervical muscles.
 Excess sweating may occur above the level of injury.
-The presence of secondary or associated factors mentioned above that could be precipitating or worsening to OH should be assessed during history taking.
+The presence of secondary or associated factors mentioned above that could be precipitating or worsening OH should be assessed during history taking.

 Physical examination